How to Apply for Medicaid in Michigan

 Not everyone who signs up for MI Medicaid will be enrolled in the medical assistance program.
 No matter where you apply for Medicaid in the United States, you are entitled to file an appeal.
 An appeal will help many people get a second chance at becoming Medicaid eligible by asking the Medicaid program to reconsider their decision.
 In some circumstances, you may be able to have a hearing about your Medicaid benefits.
 To understand how to begin filing an appeal, look for the instruction on your letter of denial that would have been mailed to your address.

-Learn how to avoid being denied Medicaid benefits by downloading our detailed guide and reviewing the eligibility requirements for health care coverage.
+Learn how to potentially avoid being denied Medicaid benefits by downloading our detailed guide and reviewing the requirements for health care coverage.